ismailsaid2001/Sam3oul.github.io/_posts/2023-08-28-Elevenlabs-deep-dive.md

 from elevenlabs import generate, play, voices
 ```

-then, create .env file in your current directory in which you have to add your API key with the name "11LABS_API_KEY"
+Then, create .env file in your current directory in which you have to add your API key with the name "11LABS_API_KEY"

 ```python
 load_dotenv()